What Is a Work Breakdown Structure in Project Management?

-There is no doubt about it: estimating projects can be confusing and somewhat difficult.
-But creating an estimate doesn’t have to cause you heartburn.
-Asking questions, analyzing needs, and breaking down your scope into chunks can help.
-If you’re a trained PMP, you know where this is headed.
-That’s right, estimates become easier when you use the Work Breakdown Structure (WBS).
+There’s no doubt about it: Estimating projects can be confusing and somewhat difficult.
+But creating a project estimate doesn’t have to cause you heartburn.
+Asking questions, analyzing needs, and breaking your scope down into chunks can help.

-Creating a WBS for any plan or set of tasks helps you get granular about the work that needs to be done on any given project.
-If you estimate your projects based on units—whether it be weeks, days, or hours—using a WBS will help you understand very quickly if your estimate will exceed the intended budget or deadline.
+Creating a work breakdown structure for any plan or set of tasks helps you get granular about the work that needs to be done on any given project.
+If you estimate your projects based on units—whether it’s weeks, days, or hours—using a work breakdown structure will help you understand very quickly if your estimate will exceed the intended budget or deadline.

-First, sit down with your team and list out what will need to be delivered in order to meet your project’s end goal.
-For instance, if you are building a new website, you might deliver:
+First, sit down with your team, and list out what you’ll need to deliver to meet your project’s end goal.
+For instance, if you’re building a new website, your deliverables might include:

 - Page designs

-Make sure you’re being very inclusive of all tasks, and that you’re not leaving anything out.
-For instance, if you’re working on a website redesign project, have you accounted for content?
-If you miss a deliverable now, you will regret it.
-So, listing things out as a team is very helpful, as it ensures that all of your bases are covered.
-A team conversation will also help you to set expectations for who will be responsible for deliverables and tasks, all while engaging the team on the overall process of the project.
-See, you’re winning already!
+That’s why listing things out as a team is so helpful.
+A team conversation not only ensures all your bases are covered.
+It also helps you set expectations for who will be responsible for deliverables and tasks, all while engaging the team on the overall process of the project.
+See, you’re winning already! 🏆

 - What needs to be done to create this deliverable?